 A selection of Meccano Show posters and leaflets

-In addition I produced signage for the shows, including a Meccano Show sign mounted on a machine-cut piece of foam board:
+I also produce signage for the shows, including this Meccano Show sign mounted on a machine-cut piece of foam board:

 Meccano Show sign